-Oatmeal Raisin Cookie Caramel Corn: Oatmeal Cookie mix, raisins, and cinnamon sugar make this buttery homemade caramel corn into a cozy snack mix to share with your loved ones.
+This Oatmeal Raisin Cookie Caramel Corn has oatmeal Cookie mix, raisins, and cinnamon sugar make this buttery homemade caramel corn.

 I was not a hip hop gal and so off to country-western world it was…line dancing was your friend.